 Parachute Design: Students use our design kits to create their own unique parachutes.
-When the STEM Explorer visits they get to see how they work by shooting them out of our air cannons!
+When the STEM Explorer visits they see how they work by shooting them out of our air cannons!
 (Note: Prework of approximately three class periods is required.
 STEM Explorer kits are provided to the teacher two weeks prior to the visit.)

-Virtual Reality: Our virtual reality goggles will take students on a virtual tour of our known universe without leaving the confines of the STEM Explorer!
+Virtual Reality: Our virtual reality goggles take students on a virtual tour of our known universe without leaving the confines of the STEM Explorer!
 The virtual tours include: the Chernobyl disaster, a safari, an astronaut and prehistoric wildlife.

-Welding Simulators: Students will again get to experience virtual reality -- this time it is on a job site.
+Welding Simulators: Students again get to experience virtual reality – this time on a job site.
 The Lincoln Electric welding simulators are a great introduction to a possible STEM career.